Panasonic GX8 vs Sony RX100

-The physical size and weight of the Panasonic GX8 and the Sony RX100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic GX8 and the Sony RX100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is considerably smaller (43 percent) than the Panasonic GX8.
 It is worth mentioning in this context that the GX8 is splash and dust resistant, while the RX100 does not feature any corresponding weather-sealing.